War on Drugs

 Perhaps, even worse than either the drug dealers or the government, is the parsimoniously complacent media.
 The drug dealers and the government both stand to lose massive amounts of power and influence, should drugs be legalized, ending the failed War on Drugs.
 Granted, that doesn't make it OK.
 But the media, on the other hand, only stands to lose a few ratings points, and even that, would be occasional and temporary.
 So, what it comes down to is that, for a few ratings points, the media is willing to sacrifice their responsibility and put our whole society at risk.

 These are the people who are supposed to be the watchdogs.
 They're supposed to be uncovering scandal, not covering it up.
 Although, by reporting the truth about the failures of the War on Drugs, the media would make great headlines, be able to charge slightly more for advertising for the few months that the story remained in the headlines and do a great service to the country, they see it differently.
-You see, such truthful reporting would certainly bring about an end to the War on Drugs, which would also bring about an end to the almost daily headlines and ratings points that that the War on Drugs has supplied them for more than 20 years now.
+You see, such truthful reporting would certainly bring about an end to the War on Drugs, which would also bring about an end to the almost daily headlines and ratings points that that the War on Drugs has supplied them for almost 20 years now.

 As obvious and utterly complete as has been the failure of the War on Drugs, it would seem that a responsible media would be asking the same questions that are asked here.
 But, the operative word in that statement is the word, "responsible".
 In fact, we have a very "irresponsible" media.
 They have chosen to sacrifice the lives and Constitutional Rights of Americans for a few ratings points.
 This, from the fourth estate.
-This, from the people who should be the final guardians of our rights and liberties.
+This from the people who should be the final guardians of our rights and liberties.